tinymce/tinymce-docs/_includes/release-notes/bugfixes.md

 ### Editor-Core

 The new TinyMCE 5.0 editor comes with significant changes to the previous versions.
 Tiny has created a more configurable and modern editor.
 Improved solutions have been introduced for unnecessary and obsolete configuration options.
 This has contributed to a less cumbersome editor.
-Refer to the [Editor-Core]({{site.baseurl}}/migration-from-4x/#editor-core) section in the Migration Guide for more information.
+Please see the [Editor-Core]({{site.baseurl}}/migration-from-4x/#editor-core) section in the Migration Guide for more information.

 #### Alloy